clintoncwolfe/chef-attribute-validator/README.md

 #### looks_like

 String, one of 'email', 'guid', 'ip', 'url'.
 Applies canned regexes (or more sophisticated matchers, like constructing objects from the stdlib).
+Details:

+##### email

+Uses a naive regex to do a simple sanity check.
+It may be too tight or too loose for you, in which case you can use a Proc and spend as much of your energy as you please solving that problem.

+##### guid

+Uses a regex to match GUID/UUIDs, like 'ec73f2a8-510d-4e6a-be5d-7b234da03c92'

+##### ip

+Uses the stdlib 'ipaddr' library to try to construct an IPAddr object from the value.
+If it worked, it's an IP.

+##### url

+Uses the stdlib 'url' library to try to construct an URI object from the value.
+If it worked, it's an URL.
+This is probably too loose; it will accept bare hostnames, for example.

 #### enum